Opportunity at National Institute of Standards and Technology (NIST)

 Please note: This Agency only participates in the February and August reviews.

-NIST has had extensive research activities in the area of indoor localization and tracking.
-We are interested in any method for solving this challenging problem, whether through use of RF-based techniques, inertial navigation, or other means such as ultrasound, altimeters.
+Indoor localization and tracking has a wide range of applications, including emergency response, E911, personal navigation in large public places (such as shopping malls and museums), asset tracking in warehouses/hospitals/factories, elder care, and the Internet of Things (IoT).
+NIST extensive research activities in this area include development of new solutions as well as rigorous testing of indoor localization and tracking systems based on the international standard ISO/IEC 18305.
+We are interested in any hybrid localization methods for solving this challenging problem using a variety of sensors and technologies, such as RF-based techniques, inertial sensors, imaging techniques, ultrasound, altimeters, and magnetometers.
+Cooperative localization techniques are also important.
 We are interested in not only improving the location accuracy of localization methods, but also doing so in such a way that the resulting systems would not be too expensive or difficult to use.
-Other areas of interest include cooperative localization and hybrid localization methods.

 Location and tracking; Indoor localization; Ultra wideband (UWB) ranging; RFID-assisted localization; WiFi localization: Inertial navigation; Cooperative localization; Hybrid localization; Location-based services;